AutomatedProcessImprovement/Simod/README.md

-# Simod
+# SiMo-Discoverer

-Simod combines several process mining techniques to fully automate the generation and validation of BPS models.
+SiMo-Discoverer combines several process mining techniques to fully automate the generation and validation of BPS models.
-The only input required by the SiMo-Discoverer method is an eventlog in XES, MXML or CSV format.
+The only input required by the Simod method is an eventlog in XES, MXML or CSV format.
+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites

-Java v8
-Python 3.6.6 and the following libraries are nedded to execute SiMo discoverer:

-* lxml==4.2.5
-* matplotlib==2.2.3
-* networkx==2.2
-* numpy==1.15.4
-* seaborn==0.9.0
+To execute this code you just need to install Anaconda in your system, and create an environment using the *simo.yml* specification provided in the repository.

 ### Data format